 The role of support during menopause

-Reaching out your hand for a helpful lift over the next hill when you need it most could make all the difference on your menopausal journey.
+Reaching out for assistance when you need it can significantly impact your menopausal journey.

-Women of a Certain Stage incorporate all aspects of the menopause transtion into our training, talks & toolkits.
+Women of a Certain Stage incorporate all aspects of the menopause transition into our training, talks, & toolkits.
 Do get in touch on hello@womenofacertainstage.com

 Comments